ZupIT/beagle-docs/content/en/api/actions/navigate/resetapplication.md

 ## What is it? <a id="definition"></a>

-This action creates a new canvas in a new stack and destroys all previous stacks.
+This action creates a new screen in a new stack and destroys all previous stacks.

 The structure of ``ResetApplication`` is: